 Lombok is definitely safe to travel.
 The island welcomes around 3,000 visitors a day – and this number is growing.

 By far, the biggest risk in Lombok is a natural disaster.
 One of the biggest quakes was back in August 2018 killing over 500 people.
-Since then, there have been many smaller quakes on the island.
+Since then, there have been a number of smaller quakes on the island.

-All that said, life on Lombok continues as normal.
-A natural disaster can certainly disrupt travel here, but nothing so far has stopped tourists from visiting.
+With that said, life on Lombok continues as normal.
+A natural disaster can certainly disrupt travel here, but nothing to date has stopped the many tourists who come to visit.
 Thousands of people still visit Lombok each day, and the island is prepared if an incident does occur.

-It’s safe to visit Lombok right now, but just be cautious of current geologic events, and what to do in an emergency.
+It’s safe to visit Lombok right now, but just be cautious of current geologic events, and what to do in the case of an emergency.